Alexwcjung/Myproject/README.md

 The app includes Daily English 400 vocabulary cards, survival English expressions, familiar pop songs, short reading passages, comprehension quizzes, key expressions, sentence matching items, and guided writing prompts.

 ### How do learners interact with it?
-Learners interact with the app by clicking buttons, listening to audio, watching videos, answering quizzes, matching expressions, writing short responses, checking meanings, marking difficult items, and speaking into the microphone.
-They can retry tasks and review difficult items at their own pace.
+Learners interact with the app **by clicking buttons, listening to audio, watching videos, answering quizzes, matching expressions, writing short responses, checking meanings, marking difficult items, and speaking into the microphone.**

 ---